Gilles86/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 The `part-<mag/phase>` key/value pair is associated with the DICOM tag 0008,0008 `Image Type`.
 For example, see `MP2RAGE` suffix.

+#### Derived quantitative maps versus raw data
+For consistency, quantitative images/maps (e.g., T1map, T2map), should be stored in the derivatives-folder,
+but can be symlinked to the corresponding sourcedata-directory, to facilitate the easy use of these images as input to processing workflows implemented as BIDS-apps.

 ### Task (including resting state) imaging data

 ```Text